openownership/data-standard/docs/schema.md

 ### BeneficialOwnershipStatement

-A beneficial ownership statement is made up of statements about an entity, an interestedParty (either an entity or a person), and detailes of the interest.
-Additionally, qualifications on this, provenance and versioning information can be provided.
+A beneficial ownership statement is made up of statements about an entity, an interestedParty (either an entity, a person or null party), and details of the interest.
+Additionally, annotations on the interest, provenance and versioning information can be provided.

 ```eval_rst
 .. csv-table::